-Body to which the Audit Commission is responsible for appointing the external auditor. comprising both the members of the body and its management (the senior officers of the body).
+A body to which the Audit Commission is responsible for appointing the external auditor, comprising both the members of the body and its management (the senior officers of the body).
 Those charged with governance are the members of the audited body.
-(See also 'members' and 'those charged with governance'.)
+(See also 'Members' and 'Those charged with governance'.)